 Our opinion: we love the fact that these washable towels are ethically traded and that EcoFemme support a 'Pad for Pad' programme (see below).
 They are soft and comfortable and stay in place better than other brands we've tried.

-Beautiful, soft, absorbent flannel cotton top layer, absorbent inner core of cotton flannel layers, PUL leakproof layer and exotic Indian stripy fabric on the back.
+Beautiful, soft, absorbent flannel cotton top layer (against the skin), absorbent inner core of cotton flannel layers, PUL leakproof layer and exotic Indian stripy fabric on the back (aginst the underwear).

 Easy to care for – the PUL layer is designed to last for approx 75 washes (up to 5 years)